 As an active member of the Common Weakness Enumeration (CWE) and Common Attack Pattern Enumeration and Classification (CAPEC) board, I am thrilled to see MITRE has just released The 2021 CWE Most Important Hardware Weaknesses based on the HW CWE SIG’s extensive work on this topic.
 The 12 most important weaknesses, shown below (not sorted by importance), span across access control, physical side channels, external debugging, cryptography, and several other critical areas.

-Our team at Tortuga Logic has been very active in the HW CWE community and we consistently focus our products to solve the most important hardware security weaknesses for our customers.
+Our team at Cycuity has been very active in the HW CWE community and we consistently focus our products to solve the most important hardware security weaknesses for our customers.
 I am pleased to say our existing Radix products address 10 of the 12 Most Important Hardware Weaknesses, in addition to 80% of all CWEs.
 While very comprehensive, we are actively innovating to address any uncovered hardware weaknesses as they become more important in the industry and to our customers.
 Security is always a moving target and we are excited to continue to be a part of this initiative to be at the forefront of the solutions.